HumaraCode/The-GOAT-Coders/README.md

 3. Open Terminal.
 There, download the required Python libraries using the following command: pip install streamlit pandas numpy scipy folium streamlit-folium pulp seaborn geopy streamlit-authenticator plotly

-4. Copy paste the code in everythingfinal.py file in the given Repository
+4. Copy paste the code from everythingfinal.py file in the given Repository

 5. Run the following command in terminal